Kiowa Trail Home Studio

 The control room was pretty much full-blown and had big speakers.
 The recording units were fairly small, more like small booths.
 An acoustic Yamaha piano upstairs in the living room, directly above the studio was wired to the studio, so Prince could record himself.

 Some of The Time’s song from the eponymous titled first album were among the first recorded in the Kiowa Trail home studio.
+Little Red Corvette was the first song recorded on the new 24 track console.

 Material Produced